-Development Plan Objective: Lakeland and Waterway Tourism CDP9.13 It is an objective of Clare County Council: To support the development of tourism activities in lakeland areas and along waterways subject to normal planning and environmental requirements.
-All proposed developments shall be in accordance the Birds and Habitats
+Development Plan Objective: Lakeland and Waterway Tourism

-Directive, Water Framework Directive and all other relevant EC Directives.
+- a) To support the development of tourism activities in lakeland areas and along waterways subject to normal planning and environmental requirements.
+All proposed developments shall be in accordance the Birds and Habitats Directive, Water Framework Directive and all other relevant EC Directives. - b) To encourage the development of shared facilities centres, at inland water bodies including Ballycuggeran Sports Activity Facility, Ogonnelloe, Killaloe, Lough Derg and the River Shannon, to facilitate greater access to water for areas such as water sports and water-based activities and events subject to normal planning and environmental criteria.